 While your credit score can impact the interest rate you qualify for and whether you get final approval, your DTI does not directly influence the score.
-Your score is determined by factors like your payment history, your use of credit, and how long you’ve had your accounts open.
+Factors like your payment history determine your score, your use of credit, and how long you’ve had your accounts open.

 Your debt-to-income ratio can indirectly influence your credit score.
-This is because the outstanding debt balances you carry each month help determine your score.
+This is because your outstanding debt balances each month help determine your score.
 Your credit utilization percentage is calculated by how much of your available credit you use.

 The types of credit you take out can also impact your score.
-Having a good mix of revolving and installment debt is usually taken as a better sign.
+A good mix of revolving and installment debt is usually a better sign.
 Installment debt comes with a fixed term, outstanding balance, and payments.
 Mortgages and car loans fall into this category.

-Revolving accounts are things like credit cards that let you make new charges each month.
+Revolving accounts are things like credit cards that let you make new monthly charges.
 You don’t have to make new charges, but you also don’t have to pay more than the minimum payment.

-To help raise your score, it’s common practice to pay outstanding credit card balances in full each month.
-Don’t charge more than you can afford to pay off each month, if possible.
+To help raise your score, paying outstanding credit card balances in full each month is common practice.
+If possible, don’t charge more than you can afford to pay off each month.

-Most financial experts and credit reporting agencies recommend not going over a 30% credit utilization rate.
+Most financial experts and credit reporting agencies recommend not exceeding a 30% credit utilization rate.
 This includes all revolving account balances.
 If your combined credit limits between accounts are $9,000, keep your total balances to $2,700 or less.

 However, there are some exceptions to the rule.
 A person with a good to excellent credit score can occasionally get away with using more than 30% of their available limit.
 They’re not going to have as much of a ding on their score as someone who consistently uses 50% or more.